ryan4yin/nixos-licheepi4a/README.md

 2. Then use the following command to flash the image into the board's eMMC.
    1. The fastboot program can be downloaded directly from [Android Platform Tools](https://developer.android.com/tools/releases/platform-tools), or installed from the package manager.

-So first, download the prebuilt `u-boot-with-spl.bin` & `nixos-licheepi4a-sd-image-xxx-riscv64-linux.img.zst` from [releases](https://github.com/ryan4yin/nixos-licheepi4a/releases).
+So first, download the prebuilt `u-boot-with-spl.bin` & `nixos-licheepi4a-sd-image-xxx-riscv64-linux.img.zst` from [releases](https://github.com/ryan4yin/nixos-licheepi4a/releases), or build them by yourself.

-> The `u-boot-with-spl.bin` are built from [chainsx/fedora-riscv-builder](https://github.com/chainsx/fedora-riscv-builder/releases) currently.

 Then, flash into the board's spl partition and uboot partition: